Zigazou/xslclearer/README.md

 Requirements
 ------------

-XSLClearer has been developped with Python 2.7 and seems to work with Python 3.0.
+XSLClearer has been developped with Python 3.

 It only requires the re and sys modules.